 – INSIGHT –

-Dr Tatjana Buklijas, Associate Director – Teaching, Koi Tū
+Dr Tatjana Buklijas, Associate Director – Academic, Koi Tū

 As both COVID-19 and climate change have shown us, inadequate policy response in various countries is often caused not by the lack of evidence but by insufficient political will and public support.
 In some cases, the lack of political will comes from mistrust in science and experts.
 Yet as research investigating slow uptake of climate policies in the UK shows, politicians and policymakers may accept the evidence and the need to act, yet fear their constituents have no time, understanding or interest for problems that appear remote to their busy lives.
 The key question today for policymakers and politicians at all government levels is how to gain public support for policies that initially may be difficult and counterintuitive – and possibly costly at elections – yet beneficial in the long term.